How to Maximise Points in the 2024 Core Surgical Training (CST) Interview Portfolio

 • Since COVID-19, there has been a proliferation of virtual teaching and webinar series in surgery which offer an opportunity for teaching programmes.
 This may be the most straightforward way to set up a program which is accessible at a regional and even national level.

-I have worked with local educators to design and organise a teaching programme (a series of sessions defined as 4 or more) to enhance organised teaching for healthcare professionals or medical students at a regional level.
-10 You have shown the ability to identify a gap in the teaching provided and have worked with local educators to design, organise and deliver a regional teaching programme.
+I have worked with local educators to design and organise a face-to-face teaching programme (a series of sessions defined as 4 or more) to enhance organised teaching for healthcare professionals or medical students.
+I have delivered at least 4 sessions of that teaching A You have shown the ability to identify a gap in the teaching provided and have worked with local educators to design, organise and deliver a regional teaching programme.
 As part of this process, you will have had input into the programme objectives and outline of sessions delivered.

-I have worked with local educators to design and organise a teaching programme (a series of sessions defined as 4 or more) to enhance organised teaching for healthcare professionals or medical students at a local level 6 You have shown the ability to identify a gap in the teaching provided and have worked with local educators to design, organise and deliver a local teaching programme.
+I have worked with local educators to design and organise a teaching programme (a series of sessions defined as 4 or more) to enhance organised teaching for healthcare professionals or medical students in an online format.
+I have delivered at least 4 sessions of that teaching B You have shown the ability to identify a gap in the teaching provided and have worked with local educators to design, organise and deliver a local teaching programme.
 As part of this process, you will have had input into the programme objectives and outline of sessions delivered.

-I have provided regular teaching for healthcare professionals or medical students over the last year (4 or more sessions/year) 2 Examples of teaching include but are not restricted to regular bedside or classroom teaching, acting as a mentor to a student, acting as a tutor or delivering teaching in a virtual learning environment.
+I have provided regular teaching for healthcare professionals or medical students over the last year (4 or more sessions/year) OR I have undertaken some educational activity focused on learning to teach D Examples of teaching include but are not restricted to regular bedside or classroom teaching, acting as a mentor to a student, acting as a tutor or delivering teaching in a virtual learning environment.
+This would include any form of educational event focused on learning the skills of teaching – such as a training the trainers course online or otherwise

 Teach the Teacher Course by Medibuddy